Find out how Verizon Connect can assist you with ELD deployment to help keep your fleet compliant.

-A good place to start is to browse our ELD blog posts, which cover some of the more popular questions as well as a few more of the brass-tack details like who's exempt, can the logs be edited and whether violations are automatically reported to the DOT.
+While you may not want to read all 126 pages of the ELD final rule, it’s important to have a grasp of the basics.
+A good place to start is to browse our ELD blog posts, which cover some of the more popular questions as well as details such as who's exempt and whether violations are automatically reported to the DOT.

-2. Communicate openly
+2. Communicate openly with all the drivers

 Some topics worth covering include:

-Driver rights: Including what is required during a roadside inspection and perceived harassment
+- Driver rights: Including what is required during a roadside inspection and perceived harassment

-Plan B: What to do when the device breaks down or service is disrupted
+- Plan B: What to do when the device breaks down or service is disrupted

-General Q&A: Invite the team to share their own questions
+- General Q&A: Invite the team to share their own questions

-3. Keep it positive
+3. Keep things positive

 - The opportunity to get recognition for their good driving with metric-based scorecards that can be used to reward a high standard of work.